xieweiAlex/English_Learning/words-review.md

 ## words-Dec.md ##
 words/2022/words-Dec.md
+Insults alone cannot **defile** a person's honour. -
+What I do remember is how I felt.
+Before I would freak out and then **berate** myself for losing it, I felt stuck, helpless and terrible. -
 Everything he owned was **sequestered**. -
 The tone of the article is **intemperate**. -
 He didn't just insult and shout at his co-workers, but was proud of his **guile** and **vagary**. -